The Cat Empire: 2018–2020: Stolen Diamonds

+2018 saw the Cat Empire awarded two People's Choice Awards at the Australian National Live Music Awards: Best Live Act of the Year and Best Live Voice of the Year for Angus.

 Melbourne magazine Beat rated the album 7 out of 10, stating: "The album barely takes a break from its upbeat tempo, and flows seamlessly between funk, reggae, and ska...".
-They went on to say that the album "...sees The Cat Empire take one step closer towards legend status."
+They went on to say that the album "...sees the Cat Empire take one step closer towards legend status."

-Double J presented Stolen Diamonds as its feature album, and was also very positive in its review, saying: "The worst thing about Stolen Diamonds is that you’re gonna need to clear some space around you if you're planning on listening to it.
+Double J presented Stolen Diamonds as its feature album, and was also very positive in its review, saying: "The worst thing about Stolen Diamonds is that you're gonna need to clear some space around you if you're planning on listening to it.
 Because this is very much a record that inspires movement."

-The band's iconic St Kilda Festival set was recorded for Double J's Live at The Wireless segment, and they performed a live performance on Breakfast TV Toronto, as well as achieving extensive media coverage in all of their major markets globally.
+The band's St Kilda Festival set was recorded for Double J's Live at the Wireless segment, and they performed a live performance on The Morning Show, as well as achieving extensive media coverage in all of their major markets globally.

-With a history of putting fans in the spotlight, lead singers Felix Reibl and Harry Angus hand delivered copies of the album to fans on release day, and also gave them opportunities to put their own spin on the music with a Karaoke competition for the track Oscar Wilde, and a Busking competition that included an entry from long time friends of the band, Pierce Brothers.
+With a history of putting fans in the spotlight, lead singers Riebl and Angus hand-delivered copies of the album to fans on release day, and also gave them opportunities to put their own spin on the music with a Karaoke competition for the track Oscar Wilde, and a Busking competition that included an entry from long time friends of the band, Pierce Brothers.